lavenderYuu/Emotionary/README.md

     - A navbar with navigation links, a search bar to find journal entries, and a logout option
     - A mood chart that provides weekly and monthly summaries of the user's mood, generated from sentiment analysis data
     - A "create an entry" feature, which includes the ability to write a new journal entry, add a title, select a date, and add up to three tags for that entry
-    - A feature to view past journal entries, as well as edit, favourite/unfavourite, and delete them
+    - A feature to view past journal entries, as well as edit, favorite/unfavorite, and delete them

+## Milestone 2
+For Milestone 2, we updated `entriesSlice` and added `usersSlice` for Redux.
+We also implemented backend API routes for login, entries, and sentiment analysis, all of which access stored data on MongoDB Atlas.
+Below is a summary of the features that have been added:
+- Landing Page
+    - API calls are made when users register or sign in
+- Home Page
+    - API calls are made when users create, edit, favorite, or delete entries
+- Insights Page - Users can see different insights for their moods in addition to the default graph on the dashboard
+    - Monthly calender view with icons indicating mood on tracked dates
+    - Pie chart representation of user mood over the past month illustrating proportion of different moods

 ## Getting Started
-1. `cd` to the `Frontend` folder.
+1. Clone this repo
+2. Run `docker-compose up`
+3. Frontend will be available at: http://localhost
+4. Backend API runs at: http://localhost:5000

+Alternatively:
+1. Pull from Docker Hub:
+`docker pull aaachung/team15-frontend`
+`docker pull aaachung/team15-backend`
-2. Run `docker pull lavyu/slack`.
+2. Run containers:
+`docker run -p 3000:3000 aaachung/team15-frontend`
-3. Run `docker run -p 5174:5174 lavyu/slack`.
+`docker run -p 80:80 aaachung/team15-backend`